The best Micro USB cables to keep your gadgets juiced up

 We’re starting to see a shift toward USB Type-C cables, but for the moment, Micro USB remains the standard go-to when it comes time to charge your smartphone and other gadgets.
 These cords may not be the most exciting pieces of tech in your home, but they’re essential for keeping your arsenal charged.
-Not all Micro USB cables are created equal, though, so we’ve rounded up a list of the best.
+Not all cables are created equal, though, so we’ve rounded up a list of the best Micro USB cables.
 Whether you’re looking for extra features, durability, length, or simply a reliable cable, you’ll find it here.
+If you’ve got an iPhone or iPad, then you’ll want to check out the best Lighting cables instead.

 Anker PowerLine Cable